-Fresh water use and disposal of process-affected water is strictly regulated in Alberta.
-Kiwetinohk obtains water licenses for all its water use, working with regulators and third-parties to ensure water use is sustainable within scientifically-determined regional watershed thresholds.
+Fresh water use, and disposal of process-affected water, is strictly regulated in Alberta.
+Kiwetinohk uses fresh water primarily in its drilling and completions activities associated with hydraulic fracturing of reservoirs and obtains water licenses for all its water use, by working with regulators and third-parties to manage water use within scientifically determined regional watershed thresholds, balancing operational needs with long-term resource availability.